bu3alwa/dog-company/README.md

 =============================== Update 12/13 ===================================

-- Header size shrinked 20 px less.
+- Header size shrinked 20 px less
-- Blue bar at the bottom of the footer added to WP.
+- Blue bar at the bottom of the footer added to WP
-- Off-white background-color behind main content.
+- Off-white background-color behind main content
-- Header and footer background-color changed.
+- Header and footer background-color changed

 =============================== Update 01/05 ===================================

-- Header image edited, link fixed on Forums side.
+- Header image edited, link fixed on Forums side
-- Blue bar at the bottom of the footer added to forums.
+- Blue bar at the bottom of the footer added to forums
-- Off-white background-color behind main content upadted on forums.
+- Off-white background-color behind main content upadted on forums
-- Added titles to all menu buttons.
+- Added titles to all menu buttons
-- Enhanced the counter images to correct color and uped the quality of the text.
+- Enhanced the counter images to correct color and uped the quality of the text
 - Small formatting done to PM folder
 - Fixed incorrect img path in PM folder
 - Formated the CAPTCHA

 =============================== Update 01/06 ===================================

-- Small edits to counter images.
+- Small edits to counter images
-- Fully implemented BBC3.
+- Fully implemented BBC3
-- Added automated embedding of videos on posts.
+- Added automated embedding of videos on posts

 =============================== Update 01/07 ===================================

-- Added error pages.
+- Added error pages
-- Modified spoiler hover.
+- Modified spoiler hover
-- Added Gravatar options to fourms.
+- Added Gravatar options to fourms

 =============================== Update 01/10 ===================================

-- Error pages compteted and working.
+- Error pages compteted and working

 =============================== Update 01/11 ===================================